omkargaikwad23/cpp-dsa-and-lld/README.md

 ﻿# 📚 DSA & System Design Interview Prep

-A comprehensive collection of Data Structures, Algorithms, and LeetCode patterns organized for Google interview preparation.
+A comprehensive collection of Data Structures, Algorithms, and LeetCode patterns organized for coding interview preparation.

 ---